ubccpsc/310/docs/26w1/syllabus.md

 ### Use of Generative AI

-**You may use generative AI tools on lab assignments and project deliverables.** You cannot use them on the midterm or the final, which are on paper, invigilated, and permit no devices.
+**You may use generative AI tools on lab assignments and project deliverables at your own risk.** You cannot use them on the midterm or the final, which are on paper, invigilated, and permit no devices.

-That gap is the entire policy, and it is worth understanding rather than just following.

-**On code.** Use whatever helps.
-You remain accountable for what you submit and you must be able to explain why any change is in your pull request.
+**On code.** Like you will in industry, you remain accountable for what you submit and you must be able to explain why any change is in your pull request.
 "The model wrote it" is not an answer to *why is this here?*, and it is not a defence for a bug.
+Keep in mind you will be responsible for both reading and writing code on the assessments without AI tools.
+In these, time is of the essence!
+The more you have practiced reading and writing code yourself, the less time pressure you will feel.

 **On your reasoning.** Every deliverable asks you to write down what you changed, what you rejected, and what it cost.
-Writing that down **is the practice** for the exams, where you are asked the same thing and the tool is not in the room.
+Writing that down is only the output: the true practice of this exercise happens when you do the thinking and reasoning yourself.
 We are not looking for a polished piece of writing, we are looking for evidence of your thinking, communicated clearly.
-Hand that part to a model and the code still ships, but you have skipped the practice — and you find out on the midterm whether that mattered.
+Using AI to generate your reasoning and you have skipped the practice — and you find out on the midterm whether that mattered.

 **On citation.** Where a tool contributed substantively to a design decision, say so in your